ObserverMoment/react-calculator/README.md

 # React Calculator
 Retro style calculator built using React.

-### Just cd in the project directly and then run 'npm start' and it will open in your browser.
+### Just cd into the project directory and then run 'npm start' and the calculator will open in your browser.